reeze/php-ext-embed/README.md

 *Mix it up with PHP and C*

-`php-ext-embed` is a tool which help you to build php extension with both `PHP` and `C` by embed your php lib right inside your extension.
+`php-ext-embed` is a tool which help you build php extension with both `PHP` and `C` by embed your php lib right inside your extension.